mattias800/atlassian-docker/README.md

 This is an easy way to get JIRA, Stash and Bamboo up and running, connected to Postgres, inside of Docker.

-It uses Docker Compose to start the environment.
+There is no setup, and it uses Docker Compose to start the environment.

-### Please note*
+### Please note

-This is very much work in progress, and might not work.
+This is very much work in progress.
+It is working for me, but don't be surprised if you bump into problems.

 ## Data

-All data is stored in /data in the host file system.
+All data is stored in `/data` in the host file system.
+If you need to change this, update the paths to the volume mappings in docker-compose.yml.

 ## Requirements